ori88c/zero-backpressure-weighted-promise-semaphore/README.md

   while (true) {
     const message = await mqClient.receiveOneMessage();
     if (!message) {
-      // Consider the queue as empty, for simplicity. break;
+      // Consider the queue as empty, for simplicity of this example. break;
     }